 At Allentuck Landscaping Company, our mission is to create beautiful environments for people to enjoy.
 We see landscaping as a way to improve people’s lives.

-The Allentuck Landscaping Company team has been a leading landscape company in Montgomery County, Maryland for over 234 years with our turnkey approach to landscape design, installation, construction and maintenance.
+The Allentuck Landscaping Company team has been delighting homeowners in Maryland, Washington DC and Northern Virginia for over 28 years with our turnkey approach to landscape design, installation, construction and maintenance.
 Most companies try to serve many types of customers at the same time; homeowners, shopping centers, office buildings and the list goes on.
-At Allentuck Landscaping Co., we focus on one customer, you, the homeowner.
+At Allentuck Landscaping Company, we focus on one customer, you, the homeowner.
 We have a singular focus on bringing you the best landscape practices, the best customer service, and the best value for your home.